 Waste Handling Practices

 Certain Hormel Foods operations generate low volumes of regulated hazardous waste.
 Most of our locations are well within the federal definition of a Conditionally Exempt Small Quantity Generator, generating 100 kilograms or less of hazardous waste per month.
 All Hormel Foods and subsidiary locations adhere to strict operational standards that have been designed to ensure compliance with all applicable hazardous waste rules.
 Our operations also generate small quantities of other regulated substances, such as used oil and universal waste.
-As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory standards.
+As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory requirements.

-The other finalists in the competition included:
+The other finalists in the competition were:

 The Environmental Sustainability Best of the Best champion was selected by a panel of judges at the Corporate Office (Austin, Minn.), based on the criteria of project scope and goal setting, teamwork, problem solving, achievement and savings.